Our Team of Teachers are Our No.1 Priority

 Manami – Yamaguchi

-I’m Manami, the coordinator in Kyushu.
+I’m Manami, the coordinator in Yamaguchi Prefecture.
 I have taught Japanese in China, Mexico and Alaska for 5 years.
 When I was working overseas, I was always supported by a lot of kind people.
 So I’m glad that I am in the position in which can help foreign teachers who work in Japan now!
 Working at NPO GLAD is fantastic.
 We welcome you to our team!

 Yuri – Okayama

 Kumiko – Sendai